Skip to content

 Tasks That Involve Strict International Laws

-Overall Strategy Or Positioning, vs. Implementation
+Overall Strategy Or Positioning vs. Implementation

 • Marketing tasks (social media, newsletters, blog writing, etc.)

-• Email management
+• Email and inbox management

 • Project management